dco-dev/interval-tree/README.md

 ### License

-The use and distribution terms for this software are covered by the [Eclipse Public License 1.0](http://opensource.org/licenses/eclipse-1.0.php), which can be found in the file EPL10.txt at the root of this distribution.
+The use and distribution terms for this software are covered by the [Eclipse Public License 1.0](http://opensource.org/licenses/eclipse-1.0.php), which can be found in the file LICENSE.txt at the root of this distribution.
 By using this software in any fashion, you are agreeing to be bound by the terms of this license.
 You must not remove this notice, or any other, from this software.